yohanesgultom/OOCAM-ml-interface/README.md

     (iv) Click Train and give it a little time to process
          The model (model.h5) and the labels file (labels.dat) will be generated and placed into the 'output' folder
          The maximum validation accuracy achieved shall be shown on a new webpage
-5. To Predict an Image :
+5. To predict an image:
       (i) In the first text field (Model:), enter the location of the model.h5 file
       (ii) In the second text field (Image:), enter the location of the image (jpg) file that needs to be predicted
       (iii) In the third text field (Labels:), enter the location of the labels.dat file.